RaniaHakimi/Bookstore/README.md

 Project Structure:

-Servlet will perfrom input validation.
+Servlet will perform input validation.

 Services will catch any other errors and provide a message to what error is.